learosema/bildpunk/README.md

 It perfectly describes what Bildpunk is made for: to be creative with pixels.

-## Building via linux, targetting MSDOS
+## Building via linux, targetting DOS or DOSBox

 `mode256` is built using the OpenWatcom v2 compiler